alextarrago/Simple-Glass-App/README.md

  * Voice trigger for launching, in this case *"Start a basic app"*. **Easy configuration for using your own voice trigger.**
  * Basic text showing *"Great, your first app!"*
- * Options menu when tapping using GestureDetector.Easy to increase the number of items in the menu.
+ * Options menu when tapping using GestureDetector.
+Easy to increase the number of items in the menu.
 See *src/menu/main.xml*

 *Tested with XE19.1*